 The project manager will review the content to determine if it has been plagiarized, but CopyPress has the final decision in the matter.
 Writers are not to contact their editor or CopyPress staff if their article is flagged.
 Writers will be notified via email by CopyPress if there is a problem with their content and should wait for additional direction from CopyPress.

-If a writer plagiarizes, they will lose CopyPress writing privileges.
+If a writer plagiarizes, they will be terminated from CopyPress.
 They will not be paid for any portion of the plagiarized work, and they may be held liable for damages resulting from the plagiarism.